JDACS4C-IMPROVE/DeepTTC/README.md

 # DeepTTC

-This repository demonstrates how to use the [IMPROVE library v0.1.0-alpha](https://github.com/JDACS4C-IMPROVE/IMPROVE/tree/v0.1.0-alpha) for building a drug response prediction (DRP) model using DeepTTC, and provides examples with the benchmark [cross-study analysis (CSA) dataset](https://web.cels.anl.gov/projects/IMPROVE_FTP/candle/public/improve/benchmarks/single_drug_drp/benchmark-data-pilot1/csa_data/).
+This repository demonstrates how to use the [IMPROVE library v0.1.0](https://github.com/JDACS4C-IMPROVE/IMPROVE/tree/v0.1.0) for building a drug response prediction (DRP) model using DeepTTC, and provides examples with the benchmark [cross-study analysis (CSA) dataset](https://web.cels.anl.gov/projects/IMPROVE_FTP/candle/public/improve/benchmarks/single_drug_drp/benchmark-data-pilot1/csa_data/).

-This version, tagged as `v0.1.0-alpha`, is the final release before transitioning to `v0.1.0-alpha`, which introduces a new API.
+This version, tagged as `v0.1.0`, introduces a new API.
 Version `v0.0.3-beta` and all previous releases have served as the foundation for developing essential components of the IMPROVE software stack.
 Subsequent releases build on this legacy with an updated API, designed to encourage broader adoption of IMPROVE and its curated models by the research community.

-A more detailed tutorial can be found [here](https://jdacs4c-improve.github.io/docs/v0.0.3-beta/content/ModelContributorGuide.html).
+Documentation can be found [here](https://jdacs4c-improve.github.io/docs/v0.1.0).

 ## Dependencies